scribe-project/asr-standardized-combined/README.md

 ## Pip installation

 The package has been made pip installable to make ad-hoc use of the code easier.
-Pip installation is done by navigating to the `asr-standardized-combined` directory and running
+Pip installation is done by navigating to this directory (`asr-standardized-combined`) and running

 ```
 pip install .